huagong2020/SMGT431/README.md

 # SMGT431

-1. This file contains NFL and NBA player tracking data that I collected over the past few years.
+1. This repository contains data sets for various projects and assignemtns in SMGT 431.